Differences Between Finance and Accounting

 Pros of Accounting Career

 - The best part of accounting is its work-life balance.
-Rarely there is any pressure and if you’re good in accounting, you don’t need to worry about the security of the job.
+Rarely there is any pressure, and if you’re good at accounting, you don’t need to worry about the security of the job.

 Cons of Accounting Career

-- The domain is very narrow and rarely do you have any opportunity to specialize in something broader.
+- The domain is very narrow, and rarely do you have an opportunity to specialize in something broader.
 That doesn’t mean you can’t do much in accounting.
 But people who are in love with repetitive work enjoy working in this profession.

 - The compensation in this domain is not up to the mark.
 But if you can complete CA (only 2% of entire applicants pass the exam), you will definitely have better prospects.

 This has been a guide to Finance vs. Accounting.
 Here we discuss the top differences between finance and accounting along with education required, Primary tasks, work-life balance, Salary, exit opportunities.
 You may also have a look at the following articles –